streamnative/pulsarctl/docs/en/developer-guide.md

 }
 ```

-As shown above: in the `CreateTopicCmd` you need to include the following information:
+As shown above, you need to include the following information for `CreateTopicCmd`:

 - Description
-    - CommandUsedFor // used to describe the usage scenario of the command
+    - CommandUsedFor // describe the usage scenario of the command.
-    - CommandPermission // describe the permission information for the command
+    - CommandPermission // describe the permission information of the command.
-    - CommandExamples // describe all usage examples for this command
+    - CommandExamples // describe all usage examples of the command.
-    - CommandOutput // describe the output of the command, including correct output and error output
+    - CommandOutput // describe the output of the command, including correct output and error output.

-- Args info (pulsarctl supports the following two forms of command:)
+- Args information (pulsarctl supports the following two commands:)

     - `Pulsarctl command sub-command name-arg-1 name-arg-2 ...`
         - For this scenario, pulsarctl provides the following functions:
-            - SetRunFuncWithMultiNameArgs // set multiple name args
+            - SetRunFuncWithMultiNameArgs // set multiple name args.
-            - SetRunFuncWithNameArg // set a single name arg
+            - SetRunFuncWithNameArg // set a single name arg.
     - `pulsarctl command sub-command --flag xxx --flag yyy ...`
         - For this scenario, pulsarctl provides the following functions:
-            - SetRunFunc // no need to set name args
+            - SetRunFunc // no need to set name args.
-        - When there is a flag to specify, you can create a structure of `TopicData` under the `pulsar/data.go` file, and add the list of parameters you need in the structure.
+        - If you need to specify a flag, you can create a structure of `TopicData` under the `pulsar/data.go` file and add a list of parameters.

-        > To ensure the correctness of the request parameters, use the json tag to format the parameter name.
-If you want the parameter list to be specified in the yaml file, add a yaml tag to it.
+        > NOTE: To ensure the parameter is correct, use the JSON tag to format the parameter name.
+        If you want to specify the parameter in the YAML file, add a YAML tag.

-        You can use the following example to specify a specific parameter list for the command:
+         To specify a specific parameter list for a command, you can use the following command.

         ```
         vc.FlagSetGroup.InFlagSet("Topic", func(set *pflag.FlagSet) {